Foreign Rights

 Rights sold to: Japanese (法政大学出版局)

-Klaus Heinrich examines the source of Christian anti-Semitism in the Gospel of John, the fascination that still emanates today from Far Eastern meditation and asceticism, and the fact that brutality is already inherent in the talk of cordiality.
+In the first Volume of the New Edition of Klaus Heinrich's Speeches and small wiritings he examines the source of Christian anti-Semitism in the Gospel of John, the fascination that still emanates today from Far Eastern meditation and asceticism, and the fact that brutality is already inherent in the talk of cordiality.
 The three studies reflect in different ways on National Socialism and its survival in democracy after 1945.

-To begin with Freud – an appeal not to follow the exclusion of 1945 with a second one.
+Klaus Heinrich's appeal that the exclusion of psychoanalysis in 1945 should not be followed by a second one is at the centre of the volume.
 For the humanities in Germany – unlike in France – psychoanalysis has not become a source of reflection.
 The most noble goal of philosophy today is to penetrate the veil of fascination that surrounds the desire of self-destruction.
 But only a philosophy that takes the human as a being in need and in desire can take seriously the claim to enlightenment that psychoanalytic interpretation makes.

 Tertium datur